simplex-chat/simplex-chat/edge-messaging.md

 1. Bob sends the message:
    1. he encrypts the message to Alice with "public" key `EK` (provided by Alice, only known to Alice and Bob, used only for one unidirectional connection).
-   2. he signs the request to the server (via connection `CID`) using the "private" key `SK` (that only he knows, used only for this connection).
+   2. he signs the request to the server (via `SU`) using the "private" key `SK` (that only he knows, used only for this connection).
-   3. he sends requests to the server, that the server will verify using the "public" key SK (that Alice provided to the server).
+   3. he sends the request to the server, that the server will verify using the "public" key SK (that Alice provided to the server).
 2. Alice retrieves the message(s):
-   1. she sigms request to the server with the "private" key `RK` (that only she has, used only for this connection).
+   1. she signs request to the server with the "private" key `RK` (that only she has, used only for this connection).
    2. the server, having verified Alice's request with the "public" key `RK` that she provided, responds with Bob's message(s).
    3. she decrypts Bob's message(s) with the "private" key `EK` (that only she has).